noanflaherty/self-replicating-repo/README.md

 ## Technical Specifications
 What does this app do and how does it work?

 As mentioned above, this application provides a web-browser interface for creating new GitHub repos with boilerplate code.
-This app is broken down into two major components:
+This app is broken down into three major components:

 ### Backend:
 This app uses a Python Flask App as a backend server to perform tasks such as receiving a GitHub user's OAuth token, queuing asynchronous tasks, and sending progress updates back to the client via websocket connections.
 The code for the backend lives primarily in `./server/`.